5. Finances, Organization, and Accountability

-In FY2014, the adjustments for unpaid quarterly interest charges averaged less than 1 basis point, reflecting the rise in IMF credit outstanding owing to the effect of the global crisis on members and a similar increase in member reserve tranche positions.
-The adjusted rates of charge and remuneration averaged 1.10 percent and 0.09 percent, respectively, in FY2014.
+In FY2013, the adjustments for unpaid quarterly interest charges averaged less than 1 basis point, reflecting the rise in IMF credit outstanding owing to the effect of the global crisis on members and a similar increase in member reserve tranche positions.
+The adjusted rates of charge and remuneration averaged 1.09 percent and 0.09 percent, respectively, in FY2013.

 Administrative and capital budgets

-In April 2013, in the context of the FY2014–16 medium-term budget, the Executive Board authorized total net administrative expenditures for FY2014 of $1,007 million, as well as a limit on gross expenditures of US$1,159 million (Table 5.1).93 In addition, the Executive Board approved for spending in FY2013 US$41 million in carry-forward of unspent FY2012 resources.
+In April 2012, in the context of the FY2013–15 medium-term budget, the Executive Board authorized total net administrative expenditures for FY2013 of US$997 million as well as a limit on gross expenditures of US$1,159 million (Table 5.1).93 In addition, the Executive Board approved for spending in FY2013 US$41 million in carry-forward of unspent FY2012 resources.
 It also approved capital expenditures of US$388 million, the bulk of which was related to a multiyear renovation project of the IMF’s aging HQ1 building (Box 5.1).